Art-Sells/Arells/Build-Notes.md

 #### Import (Page)
 - Import Bitcoin to ensure your investments never lose value (on Base)
-- - Modal: Preparing (B) Wallet (to create wallet (take from concept)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}
+- - Modal: Preparing (B) Wallet (to create wallet (take from MASSTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

-#### Metatags/ Description (Home)
+#### Metatags/ Description
+- Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."

+#### Description (Home/Account)
-- Alter: "Wrapped Bitcoin investments that never lose value.
-Import Small Amounts of Wrapped Bitcoin, ensure that they never lose value."
+- Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked!